 Other food allergens likely hang around in the mouth too, he adds.
 Surveys find that 5 to 12 percent of patients with food allergies say they have experienced kissing-related allergic reactions.

 There have also been rare reports of anaphylactic reactions tied to the transfer of semen during sexual activity.
 A woman with a Brazil nut allergy experienced an anaphylactic reaction following intercourse with her boyfriend, who had eaten Brazil nuts earlier.
-There’s also a report of a woman in Spain who was allergic to amoxicillin and had an anaphylactic reaction after oral sex with her boyfriend, who was taking the drug.
+There’s also a report of a woman in Spain who was allergic to amoxicillin and had an anaphylactic reaction after an intimate act with her boyfriend, who was taking the drug.

 While uncommon, there have also been reports of people being allergic to a partner’s semen.
 Allergy to the latex in condoms also occurs.
 But the Canadian case is the first report of anaphylaxis in someone receiving fellatio, researchers say.